Petitions submitted 2025/2026

 Lead Officer: Alysse Strachan - Assistant Director of Neighbourhood Services

-Petition: We the undersigned petition the Royal Borough of Windsor & Maidenhead to discontinue long term contracts for the eastern half of Alexandra Gardens preventing public access to the lawns.
+Petition: We, the undersigned, petition the Royal Borough of Windsor & Maidenhead to discontinue long term contracts for the eastern half of Alexandra Gardens preventing public access to the lawns.

 Mental health is a massive issue in 2025 with social media demanding our attention every 5 seconds.
 Residents need Alexandra Gardens back for the people of Windsor to get away from the hustle and bustle and enjoy some mindfulness.